NuevoFoundation/workshops/content/microbit/_index.md

 ![alt-text](resources/images/microbit-drive-file-explorer-example.jpg)

 Time for the fun stuff.
 I've coded up a game to give you an example of what you can make!
 Go ahead and download my game by clicking [here](resources/files/microbit-Asteroids.hex).

+<a href = "resources/files/microbit-Asteroids.hex" download>click to download</a>

 Once it downloads you should see it inside your 'Downloads' folder.